lynnfaraday/aresmush.com/tutorials/code/database.md

     end

 {% tip %}
-Notice that you need to specify the class name that the reference refers to, including the full module name, e.g.   <code>AresMUSH::ModelClassName</code> .
+Notice that you need to specify the class name that the reference refers to, including the full module name, e.g.   `AresMUSH::ModelClassName` .
 {% endtip %}

 If you want to be able to easily get all mail for a characer, you also need a corresponding reference on the character model.
 Because there can be multiple mail messages for a character, we use a `collection`: